-The proposed development for alterations and additions to an existing dwelling on land zoned E4 - Environmental Living is appropriate and reasonable for the following reasons:
+The proposed development for alterations and additions to an existing dwelling on land zoned R2- Low density Residential is appropriate and reasonable for the following reasons:

-- The variation is for a very small component of the structure, which is existing, - The proposed variation will allow for replacement roofing materials, - The built form proposed is consistent with other buildings in the locality, - Amendments to achieve compliance would result in an architecturally less pleasing result with no gain for the site, neighbours or the streetscape. - The objectives of the E4 zone can be met despite the numerical variation, - There will be no unreasonable amenity or environmental impacts as a result of the noncompliance.
+- The variation is for a very small component of the structure being the roof ridge, - The proposed variation, for the most part is a result of the existing cut on the site and is not apparent to the naked eye from natural ground level. - The built form proposed is consistent with other buildings in the locality, - Amendments to achieve compliance would result in an architecturally less pleasing result with no gain for the site, neighbours or the streetscape. - The objectives of the R2 zone can be met despite the numerical variation, - There will be no unreasonable amenity or environmental impacts as a result of the non-compliance.